What Is a Conversion Cart for Moving Mulch?

 The goal is not just to tow something.

-The goal is to move the wheelbarrow over distance, then release it when the wheelbarrow is needed for final placement.
+The goal is to move material efficiently while still using the right tool for final placement.

 With The W.I.T.C.H.™, the mower or compatible machine can move the wheelbarrow over the long run.